Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	b.
 Open file "FHIR Terminology.openapi+json.json" in Editor.

 	c.
-Add your fhir service url for backend at hoghlighted place and save the file.
+Add your fhir service url for backend at highlighted place and save the file.
 		![](./images/CreateAPI1.png)

 	d.
 Go to "APIs" tab, click on "Add API" and select "OpenAPI" from "Create from definition" section as highlighted below:
 		![](./images/CreateAPI.png)